infiniticio/docs.infinitic.io/content/en/overview/example-app.md

 ## Description

-For this first app, we will showcase Infinitic capabilities by implementing a booking process combining a car rental, a flight and a hotel reservation.

-> Important: we require that all 3 bookings have to be successful together: if any of them fails, we should cancel the other bookings that were successful.
+For this first app, we will showcase Infinitic capabilities by implementing a booking process combining a car rental, a flight, and a hotel reservation.
+Moreover, *we require that all 3 bookings have to be successful together*: if any of them fails, we should cancel the other bookings that were successful.

 <img src="/first-app.png" class="light-img" width="1280" height="640" alt=""/>
 <img src="/first-app.png" class="dark-img" width="1280" height="640" alt=""/>